mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 ![200%](assets/coupling-3.png)

 ^ So, we can now see that this new form of navigation does accomplish this type of dependency tree.
 All of the destination features, B through G, can be built in full isolation without building any of the other features.

+^ Each of B-G just needs to be able to construct a navigation link with a piece of data that describes where they want to go, but this can be something super lightweight, like the id of a model, such as a user or a photo or whatever.

+^ The types used for that data can be pulled out into its own module that builds super quickly since it's probably just a few tiny structs or enums.
+And feature B-G can depend on that module because it's so tiny.

+^ And the only feature that needs to actually build feature B-G is whoever uses the `.navigationDestination` modifier to

 ---